Designer Brands Inc. (DBI) Stock: What the Analysts are Saying

 DBI) stock’s latest price update

-Designer Brands Inc. (NYSE: DBI)’s stock price has decreased by -4.35 compared to its previous closing price of 8.97. however, the company has experienced a -1.83% decrease in its stock price over the last five trading days.
+Designer Brands Inc. (NYSE: DBI)’s stock price has increased by 2.34 compared to its previous closing price of 8.56.
+Nevertheless, the company has seen a loss of -2.34% in its stock price over the last five trading days.
 The Wall Street Journal reported on 12/07/21 that Tesla, Intel, Bitcoin: What to Watch in the Stock Market Today

 DBI’s Market Performance

-DBI’s stock has fallen by -1.83% in the past week, with a monthly drop of -9.49% and a quarterly drop of -7.04%.
-The volatility ratio for the week is 4.61% while the volatility levels for the last 30 days are 5.16% for Designer Brands Inc. The simple moving average for the last 20 days is -2.72% for DBI stock, with a simple moving average of -33.88% for the last 200 days.
+Designer Brands Inc. (DBI) has seen a -2.34% fall in stock performance for the week, with a -2.99% decline in the past month and a -3.63% plunge in the past quarter.
+The volatility ratio for the week is 4.42%, and the volatility levels for the past 30 days are at 5.14% for DBI.
+The simple moving average for the last 20 days is 1.22% for DBI stock, with a simple moving average of -31.92% for the last 200 days.

 Analysts’ Opinion of DBI